top of page

 Speech & Language

-Our Specialist Resource Provision (SRP) comprises of 2 classrooms located within the centre of our school for children with Speech, Language and Communication Needs (SLCN).
+Dolphin Class, our Specialist Resource Provision (SRP), comprises of two classrooms located within each Key Stage zone for children with Speech, Language and Communication Needs (SLCN).

 All children have an Education and Health Care Plan (EHCP) identifying Developmental Language Disorder and/or Phonological (speech sound) Disorder.
-They have a profile of need appropriate to an SLCN SRP including a Speech and Language Therapist (SLT) recommendation for intensive daily Speech and Language Therapy and joint planning and delivery between SLT and a Specialist Teacher.
-SLCN should be the priority area of need and places are allocated by the Local Education Authority SEN Panel.
+Children who require an SLCN SRP place will be those who need intensive Speech and Language Therapy, and joint planning and delivery of support with some lessons taught by an SLT and a Specialist Teacher.
+SLCN should be the priority area of need.
+The Local Education Authority SEN Panel allocates places for children to attend our SRP.

 Common difficulties are: